-Given the scale and magnitude of unacknowledged detentions, it is not surprising that the United Nations Working Group on Enforced and Involuntary Disappearances (WGEID) has received more complaints of disappearance from Nepal than from any other country in the world,51 prompting the WGEID to visit the country from 6-14 December 2004.52 In its report,
+Given the scale and magnitude of unacknowledged detentions, it is not surprising that the United Nations Working Group on Enforced and Involuntary Disappearances (WGEID) has received more complaints of disappearance from Nepal than from any other country in the world,51 prompting the WGEID to visit the country from 6-14 December 2004.52 In its report, cases.
+As of 23 July 2004, Amnesty International had documented 622 cases.
+The NHRC has recorded at least of the civilian-run Sunarijal Detention Centre.

-50 Commitment, paras.
+Commitment, paras.
 6 and 4.